-The existing central provision of services including e-mail, the backbone network, the JANET connection, and the provision of information services such as CUFS, CHRIS and CamSIS, should continue, with future priorities determined by the ISSC.
+The existing central provision of services including (but not restricted to) e-mail, the backbone network, the JANET connection, security and training, as well as the provision of information services such as CUFS, CHRIS and CamSIS, should continue, with future priorities determined by the ISC.

-89. Finally, in the light of the evidence presented to the panel on services in Schools and Departments, and discussed in section D, it is clear that there needs to be, as part of the central service provision, an affordable desktop service which Schools, Faculties and Departments (as well as other institutions) can simply purchase and which meets the minimum service levels to be set by the ISSC.
+99. Finally, in the light of the evidence presented to the panel on services in Schools and Departments, and discussed in section D, it is clear that there needs to be, as part of the central service provision, an affordable "desktop" service which Schools, Faculties and Departments (as well as other institutions) can simply purchase and which meets the minimum service levels to be set by the ISC.
 This would enable Institutions to meet their obligations to deliver a standard service without having to build it themselves, duplicating work undertaken elsewhere.
 The availability of such a service is key to allowing local staff to be relieved of routine work, and to supporting the recommendations around the delivery of a guaranteed minimum standard of service to staff and students.
-While the details will be for the new Committee, it should be sufficiently flexible to cope with the varied needs of both administrators and academics, and support Windows, Linux and Macs.
-It is not the intention that this should preclude the use of services provided by other organisations, provided they meet the standards set by ISSC.
+While the details will be for the new Committee, it should be sufficiently flexible to cope with the varied needs of both academics and administrators, and support Windows, Linux and Apple operating systems.
+It would also need to operate with a range of mobile devices, delivering through web browsers.
+It is not the intention that this should preclude the use of services provided by other organisations, provided they meet the standards set by ISC.

-Recommendation C4.
-There should be a central service that offers an affordable supported desktop service to Schools, Departments and Institutions.
+There should be a central service that offers an affordable but flexible, supported "desktop" service to Schools, Departments and Institutions, accessible by mobile devices, and supporting a range of operating systems.